-REVS is a blind signature electronic voting system based in DuRette's (1999) work, which improved the EVOX system (Herschberg 1997).
-DuRette, with the EVOX Managed Administrators (EVOX-MA) system, improved EVOX in order eliminate single entities capable of corrupting the election.
-Both EVOX and EVOX-MA are very sensible to failures in communication or servers, a problem that we solved with REVS.
-Furthermore, the EVOX-MA has problems concerning the authentication of voters, allowing an easy impersonation of voters by the servers running the election.
+REVS is a blind signature electronic voting system based in DuRette's (1999) work, witch improved the EVOX system (Herschberg 1997).
+DuRette improved EVOX in order eliminate single entities capable of corrupting the election (the EVOX Managed Administrator).
+Both DuRette's system and EVOX are very sensible to failures in communication or servers, a problem that we solved with REVS.
+Furthermore, the DuRette's system has problems concerning the authentication of voters, allowing an easy impersonation of voters by the servers running the election.
 In REVS we solved this problem redesigning the voters' authentication algorithm.